drfloob/_tree/README.md

  * iPhone 4S (5.1)

 IE8 doesn't support `strict mode`, `Object.freeze`, or `Object.defineProperty`.
-So all (but only) the tests for immutability fail.
+All the tests for immutability fail, but the library is functional.

 IE9 works fine.
-It doesn't support `strict mode`, but does provide `Object.freeze` and `Object.defineProperty`.
-It won't throw an error when you try to modify a Tree, but it won't actually change anything either.
+It doesn't support *strict mode*, but does provide `Object.freeze` and `Object.defineProperty`.
+It won't throw an error when you try to modify a Tree, but it won't change the tree either.
 All tests pass.

 IE7 and below are not currently tested or supported.

-You can open 'test/test.html' in your browser, or run tests at the command line via PhantonJS with: `grunt test`
+You can run tests at the command line via PhantonJS with: `grunt test`

 **Performance**: On an Intel Core 2 CPU T5600 @ 1.83GHz, 3GB Memory,
   using Chrome 30 on Debian Wheezy: